 The Estarli e20 is a perfect entry-level folding ebike, Our reviewer's summary: "I love this bike".
 It’s just over £1,000 but we think it has a lot to offer for the price bracket it’s in.
 We found it light and comfy to ride.
 The larger tyres than most folding bikes (20 inch rather than 16 inch) mean you get power, comfort and good handling.
 Not only that it looks great, with the battery cleverly hidden in the seat post.

 We found it wasn't the most compact bike when folded.
-And its other drawback is range - 31 miles from the slightly small battery (the price that had to paid for concealing it so well).
-But these are only minor quibbles - this a great, good value bike and is the one to beat in our tests.
+And its other drawback is range - 31 miles from the slightly small battery (the price that had to be paid for concealing it so well).
+But these are only minor quibbles - this is a great, good value bike and is the one to beat in our tests.

 Ampere Tourer S, £1,349

 The Ampere Tourer S Hybrid is an affordable, practical, and easy-to-use electric bike that is the perfect first step into the electrified world or for those who are looking for an upgrade.
 "It's the ebike that makes you want to keep on riding" said our reviewer.
 It’s a “does what it says on the tin” electric bike – and that’s a really good thing.

 If you’re looking for an ebike and you don’t want the fuss of apps, keys, log ins, and all the other shenanigans, look no further.
 The Tourer S is one of the most comfortable ebikes we've ridden – helped by its Suntour NEX front suspension.
 And it maintains that comfort level both on and off road.

 ADO AIR 20, £1,239

 Weight: 18kg | Folding | Range: 60 miles